Venkata09/spring-kafka-streams-funtional-programming/README.md

 Ex: spring.cloud.stream.bindings.wordcount-in-0.destination=words

-the above setting or configuration can be modifed to multiple topics as well.
+the above setting or configuration can be modified to multiple topics as well.

-spring.cloud.stream.bindings.wordcount-in-0.destination=words1,words2,word3
+**spring.cloud.stream.bindings.wordcount-in-0.destination=words1,words2,word3**

 The output stream is configured as follows: spring.cloud.stream.bindings.wordcount-out-0.destination=counts